If you’ve been following along on Instagram you will have seen that I’ve just returned from an incredible 3-day trip to Iceland.

 I was dropped off once again at Reykjavik Natura Hotel where I spent another night before my early morning flight home.

 I’d like to say a massive, massive thank you to Icelandair for one of the most amazing 36 hours of my life.
+Who knew you could have such an unforgettable 3 days in Iceland!?
 I will not forget it and I will be back again…and again…and again!
 You can find out more about Icelandair’s stopover in Iceland here.

 Read more about Iceland